osate/osate2/core/org.osate.help/markdown/OSATEUserGuide.md

 #### Reseting the Perspective

-If you open/close too many new views, rearrange your views, or otherwise put you workbench in a state that find unusable, you can bring it back to good state by resetting the perspective.
+If you open/close too many views, rearrange your views, or otherwise put the workbench in a state that you find unusable, you can bring it back to good state by resetting the perspective.
 In the case of OSATE, you should reset the `AADL` perspective by bringing up the _context menu_ on the `AAADL` perspecitive icon on the right side of the workbench toolbar, and selecting `reset`:

 ![Reset Perspective](images/OSATEUserGuide/ResetPerspective.png)